 The maximum federal contribution for total program costs may not exceed 75%.
-Thus, the non-federal cost share of AT LEAST 25% must be documented and may consist of 1) the value of land, or interest in land, dedicated to FLP that is not paid for by the federal government; 2) non-federal costs associated with program implementation; and 3) other non-federal costs associated with a grant or other agreement that meets FLP purpose.
-Cost share (e.g. cash, in-kind donations, value of lands, bargain sales) may be contributed by the landowner, other partners such as land trusts or other organizations, public agencies, businesses, etc.
+Thus, the non-federal cost share of AT LEAST 25% must be documented and may consist of 1-the value of land, or interest in land, dedicated to FLP that is not paid for by the federal government; 2-non-federal costs associated with program implementation; and 3-other non-federal costs associated with a grant or other agreement that meets FLP purpose.
+Cost share (e.g., cash, in-kind donations, value of lands, bargain sales) may be contributed by the landowner, other partners such as land trusts or other organizations, public agencies, and businesses.

 Federal funds from FLP may be used to cover transaction costs including appraisals and appraisal review, land surveys, closing costs, environmental and baseline documentation reports, title work, purchase of title insurance, mineral remoteness reports, conservation easement drafting or other real estate transaction expenses for fee title land acquisition.
 Federal funds may also be used to facilitate donations of land or interests in lands to a qualified donee, by paying expenses directly related to the donation, including land surveys, easement drafting, title work and establishing baseline information.
-For an outright donation of a conservation easement, program funds may not be used to pay for an appraisal.
-In the case of a partial donation, an appraisal meeting federal standards is required to determine the value of the property.
-FLP funds may be used for appraisals on a partial donation.